murirene/VanillaJsHomework/README.md

 1. Download the Selenium Standalone Server (selenium-server-standalone-2.53.0.jar) and place it in test/bin http://www.seleniumhq.org/download/
 2. run "npm start" on one command window
-3. run "npm run automation" on another window.
+3. run "npm test" on another window.

 Approach:
 I used mainly Vanilla Javascript driven by JQuery for the Client.
 There are Ajax calls that are made to Routes on the Node.js express server.
 I modularized the clientside to isolate the DOM, Events, and business logic.
 The page is rendered using Web Templating Dust.js engine.
 The scaffolding of the project was done with Kraken.js.